 There is also an option to buy an already sliced product, but the sizes and thickness may vary.
-Chefs would recommend that cooks do the slicing themselves to ensure uniformity and to be able to follow the instructions provided by the cookbook or recipe.

-Choosing the Knife
+Choosing The Knife

-What to Look For In a Knife
+What To Look For In A Knife

 For starters, it is highly recommended to purchase one that has an ergonomic handle.
 This is advisable as slicing meats with an uncomfortable grip may affect the quality of the cut.

-How To Slice Raw Meat
+How To Slice Raw Meat Thin

 There’s a trick to cutting meat into thin slices, and, once you know it, you’ll be able to cut like a pro and impress all of your friends.